ucsb-cs9/s25/_lab/lab07.md

 There are two more methods this class should support:

 * `add_amenity(self, amenity)` - this method will add to the amenities list and update its price appropriately.
-The amenity parameter is represented as a `str` type
+The amenity parameter is represented as a `str` type.

 * `get_apartment_details(self)` - this method will construct and return a string containing the details of the `StudioApartment` object including the view, amenties, and price of the `StudioApartment`.
 An example (with escape characters shown for formatting) is given below.
 When constructing your string, please follow the **EXACT** format since this is what Gradescope will expect.